Msheireb Downtown Doha: Project overview

 Msheireb means 'a place to drink water' in Arabic.
 It is a QR20 billion (US$5.5 billion, €4.18 billion) project, covering an area of 31 hectare (310,000 square metres) offering a maximum floor space quantum of 764,176 square metres.

 Location

-Msheireb Downtown Doha is located at Mohamed Bin Jassim District – central Doha, bordered by:
+Msheireb Downtown Doha was developed within the districts of Fereej Mohammed Bin Jasim and Mushayrib in central Doha, bordered by: